 - Chest pain

 Every one of these symptoms has vanished or is at a level that causes minimal interference with my quality of life.
-However, if I quit practicing the principles that I am teaching about NPD some of my symptoms will re-occur in about two weeks.
+However, if I quit practicing the principles that I am teaching some of my symptoms will re-occur in about two weeks.
 These are permanent pathways.
-Failing well
+Usually my ears will begin to ring, my feet will burn and a skin rash will appear on the back of both of my wrists.
+Fail well